Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 • Square: 116 km 2

-Bari - the capital of the Puglia region - is located at the very base of the heel of the Italian boot.
-"If there was a sea in Paris, it would be a little Bari", - locals say with the arrogance of true southerners, and this opinion is very similar to the truth: the air here is imbued with the charm of medieval European cities, and the abundance of attractions can easily compete with the historical center of the capital of France.
+Bari, the capital of the Apulia region, is located at the very bottom of the heel of the Italian boot.
+“If Paris had a sea, it would be little Bari”, - local residents say with the arrogance of true southerners, and this opinion is very similar to the truth: the air here is filled with the charm of medieval European cities, and the abundance of attractions can easily compete with the historical center of the French capital.
 In a word, Bari is a kind of miniature cultural capital of the Italian south.

 8